harness-community/harness-community.github.io/website/blog/2022-10-18-CD-troubleshooting-guide-part-1/troubleshooting-guide-part-1.md

 **Solution:**

 ![delegate-setup](./Delegate-setup.png)
-As per the screenshot above, make sure you verify the delegate if it is CONNECTED and you select the one that is active with ‘heartbeat’.
+As per the screenshot above, make sure you verify the delegate if it is **CONNECTED** and you select the one that is active with **‘heartbeat’**.

 **Issue:**